Resolved Updated

 City Council

-8. City Council chose an operations plan that keeps the concession stand city-run and adds beer sales, expands the menu, and uses paid beach parking, with revenue split between the Special Events Fund and the General Fund; the vote was 6-3.
+10. City Council chose an operations plan that keeps the concession stand city-run and adds beer sales, expands the menu, and uses paid beach parking, with revenue split between the Special Events Fund and the General Fund; the motion passed 6-3.

 City Council

-9. City Council discussed launching a public survey to gather feedback on improvements to the Neshotah Beach concessions area, including ADA access and functionality, with a proposed timeline of January–February data collection and a March bid target; the discussion included a framing of $255,318 in anticipated borrowing and a condition that at least half of project funding come from other sources for the project to move forward.
+11. City Council discussed launching a public survey to gather feedback on improvements to the Neshotah Beach concessions area, including ADA access and functionality; the timeline discussed was survey launch mid-week, data collection in January–February, and an aim to bid the project in March.

 City Council